simetenn/medaka/README.md

-# BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.
+# NEURON model for endocrine pituitary cells in Medaka

 An implementation of the NEURON models created for the article:
-"BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.".
+"BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.", and all analysis of the model.

 ## Docker environment